 - Reflective foil: Reflective foil uses the accumulated insulating power of multiple layers of foil, polyethylene and bubble wrap to keep the heat you pay so dearly for inside the home.
 There are several variations on this insulation sandwich but the basic idea remains the same.
 This type of insulation is available for purchase in either rolls or sheets and, if you are a dedicated DIYer, is not terribly difficult to install.

 - Spray foam insulation: Whereas installing reflective foil is a job a skilled DIYer can handle spray foam garage door insulation is a far more involved and complicated matter and one that would require more space than we have here to properly explain.
-It can be quite an effective means of insulation however; if done right.
+It can be quite an effective means of insulation, however, if done right.
 But it’s easy for a DIYer to mess it up.
-If you’re interested in insulated garage doors using spray foam do yourself a favour: leave it to the professionals.
+If you’re interested in insulated garage doors using spray foam do yourself a favor: leave it to the professionals.

 We mentioned weight in passing earlier but it bears repeating because some types of insulation will add weight to an existing door that may throw off the balance of the door or put undue stress and strain on the torsion spring and/or motor.
-As a result you may need to upgrade your motor or have the door rebalanced.
-For more comprehensive information on garage door insulation talk to the pros at Smart Doors.
+As a result, you may need to upgrade your motor or have the door rebalanced.
+For more comprehensive information on the residential garage doors and commercial garage doors, door insulation, garage door repair service, talk to the pros at Smart Doors.
 They’ll take you through all your options so you can make an informed decision regarding insulated garage doors for your Toronto, Vaughan or Richmond Hill home.